 There is a saying in the mountains which when translated into English reads-‘the youth and water of the mountains are never used for the benefit of the mountains’, as both run away to the plains for greener pastures.
 Ironically, this is true.

 Winters are ruthless, yet, comforting when in front of the fireplace!
 Watching the snowflakes gently glide towards the ground is a treat to the eyes.
 Dalhousie looks amazing the next morning after a snowfall, and you are sure to conclude, that, maybe this is the paradise the scriptures talk about!
 Heavenly bliss!

 Although it is exciting to visit the mountains as an urban dweller from the plains, staying in the mountains and making a living, come with their own setbacks about which a traveller might be oblivious.
 The best way in which one can help the mountain people is to be a responsible tourist and traveller!

-You may like to catch a glimpse of Dalhousie enveloped in this white blanket here
+You may like to catch a glimpse of the town enveloped in this white blanket during Dalhousie in winters

 Best Season to Visit Dalhousie

 Well, I have given a glimpse of Dalhousie in all seasons in this article.
 I personally find it beautiful and salubrious throughout the year.
-Still, if I have to emphasise on few special aspects of the months, then, here we go…
+Still, if I have to emphasize on a few special aspects of the months, then, here we go…

 - If you want to witness a town with fluttering butterflies and white daisies swaying in the breeze all around then April-June would be the best season.